qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 See also
 ........
-To add vertices at specific intervals look at :ref:`densifygeometriesgivenaninterval`.
+To add vertices at specific intervals look at :ref:`qgisdensifygeometriesgivenaninterval`.

-.. _densifygeometriesgivenaninterval:
+.. _qgisdensifygeometriesgivenaninterval:

 Densify geometries given an interval
 ------------------------------------